Surround sound: Standard configurations

 There are many alternative setups available for a surround sound experience, with a 3-2 (3 front, 2 back speakers and a low-frequency effects channel) configuration (more commonly referred to as 5.1 surround) being the standard for most surround sound applications, including cinema, television and consumer applications.
 This is a compromise between the ideal image creation of a room and that of practicality and compatibility with two-channel stereo.
 Because most surround sound mixes are produced for 5.1 surround (6 channels), larger setups require matrixes or processors to feed the additional speakers.

-The standard surround setup consists of three front speakers LCR (left, center and right), two surround speakers LS and RS (left and right surround respectively) and a subwoofer for the low-frequency effects (LFE) channel, that is low-pass filtered at 120 Hz.
+The standard surround setup consists of three front speakers LCR (left, center and right), two surround speakers LS and RS (left and right surround respectively) and a subwoofer for the low-frequency effects (LFE) channel, which is low-pass filtered at 120 Hz.
 The angles between the speakers have been standardized by the ITU (International Telecommunication Union) recommendation 775 and AES (Audio Engineering Society) as follows: 60 degrees between the L and R channels (allows for two-channel stereo compatibility) with the center speaker directly in front of the listener.
 The Surround channels are placed 100–120 degrees from the center channel, with the subwoofer's positioning not being critical due to the low directional factor of frequencies below 120 Hz.
-The ITU standard also allows for additional surround speakers, that need to be distributed evenly between 60 and 150 degrees.
+The ITU standard also allows for additional surround speakers, which need to be distributed evenly between 60 and 150 degrees.

 Surround mixes of more or fewer channels are acceptable, if they are compatible, as described by the ITU-R BS.
 775-1, with 5.1 surround.
 The 3-1 channel setup (consisting of one monophonic surround channel) is such a case, where both LS and RS are fed by the monophonic signal at an attenuated level of -3 dB.